Become the Beast: Exploring Human-Quadruped Locomotion for Exergames: Introduction

 Human motion has long served as a rich foundation for interaction in games and virtual environments.
 Using body movement as an input modality can offer more intuitive, embodied, and physically engaging experiences compared to traditional controller-based systems \cite{dourish2001action}.
 Within the field of human-computer interaction (HCI), such embodied interfaces have been studied extensively \cite{Schultze_embodimentreview_2010}, highlighting their potential to foster natural interaction, immersion, and emotional engagement.

 Motion-based virtual reality (VR) interaction enhances presence, agency, and realism by aligning user intention with body-driven input \cite{Templeman_walkinplace_1999, usoh_walking_1999}.
-VR locomotion techniques, however, have their own limitations and can be a source of motion sickness, reducing usability \cite{coomer_vrlocomotion_2018, Langbehn_vrlocomotion_2018}.
+VR locomotion techniques, however, have their own limitations and can be a source of cybersickness \cite{laviola2000discussion}, reducing usability \cite{coomer_vrlocomotion_2018, Langbehn_vrlocomotion_2018}.
+Previous work by \citet{reetu_abs_2023} explored supine locomotion in VR and demonstrated its suitability for creating exergames centered on abdominal muscle exercise; however, their approach has two main problems.
+First, the hardware setup is not accessible, requiring feet trackers that most VR users do not have.
+Additionally, due to hygiene reasons, a VR setup is not optimal for commercial venues compared to screen-and-camera-based setups.
+Second, the interaction of \citet{reetu_abs_2023} does not provide meaningful interaction for the hands or allow the user to embody themselves as the avatar using the upper body.

-Parallel to this, the integration of physical effort into gameplay has demonstrated the motivational and health benefits of movement-based interaction.
-Studies show that physically engaging digital play can promote fitness, social connection, and long-term adherence to exercise routines \cite{mueller_exertion_2003}.
+Parallel to this, studies show that physically engaging digital play can promote fitness, social connection, and long-term adherence to exercise routines \cite{mueller_exertion_2003}.
 This convergence of play, movement, and technology continues to redefine how users experience digital environments, bridging entertainment, well-being, and embodied expression.
 Furthermore, advances in computer vision (CV) and motion capture technologies have expanded access to full-body interaction.
 Commodity depth sensors such as the Microsoft Kinect, RGB cameras, and AI-driven pose estimation frameworks now enable real-time tracking of human motion without specialized equipment \cite{shotton_poseRecognition_2011, zheng_DLposeEstimation_2023}.

 Locomotion plays a central role in shaping a user’s sense of presence within virtual environments \cite{slater_presence_1999, usoh_walking_1999}.
 Many existing locomotion approaches rely on hand-held controllers, treadmills, or redirected walking \cite{razzaque_redirected_2005} techniques to simulate movement in virtual spaces.
 However, designing effective locomotion techniques remains a persistent challenge in HCI, as these systems can be costly, spatially demanding, or cognitively restrictive, often reducing the user’s sense of natural embodiment \cite{nguyen_survey_2021}.
-This has led to a growing interest in more accessible, full-body alternatives that leverage natural movement as an input modality \cite{Schultze_embodimentreview_2010}.
+This has led to a growing interest in more accessible, full-body alternatives that leverage natural movement as an input modality \cite{Templeman_walkinplace_1999, McMahan_naturalinteraction_2010, Schultze_embodimentreview_2010}.